rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.template.markdown

     ...
 $:END

-The shooting mechanism we implement like this:
+The shooting mechanism, we implement like this:

 $:output:python:
 class Arrow: